aditya-dl/LeNet5/README.md

 `python train.py`
 4. The testing accuracy is printed after the training gets completed.
 The model is also saved as per the default parameters (if parameters are not provided while training).
 <br><br>
-Note - This assumes that you are in the virtual environment that contains all the dependencies.
+Note - This assumes that you are in the virtual environment that contain all the dependencies.

 ## 🎓Results
 #### PyTorch